-In the normal course of business, the Group is very seldom subject to legal actions and complaints.
-Group Management believes that the ultimate liability, if any, arising from such actions or complaints will not have a material adverse effect on the financial condition or the results of future operations of the Group.
+From time to time and in the normal course of business, the Bank is subject to legal actions and complaints.
+Management believes that the ultimate liability, if any, arising from such actions or complaints will not have a material adverse effect on the financial condition or the results of future operations of the Bank.